CepstrumLabs/proglog/test/README.md

-To initialis4 eour CA and generate certs, we need to pass various config files to `cfssl`.
+To initialise our CA and generate certs, we need to pass various config files to `cfssl`.
 We need seperate config files to generate our CA and server certs and we need a config file containing general config info about our CA